-The objective of BugWright2 is to bridge the gap between the current and desired capabilities of ship inspection and service robots by developing and demonstrating an adaptable autonomous robotic solution for servicing ship outer hulls.
+The objective of BUGWRIGHT2 is to bridge the gap between the current and desired capabilities of ship inspection and service robots by developing and demonstrating an adaptable autonomous robotic solution for servicing ship outer hulls.
 The considered ship outer hull services include: visual inspection, steel structure thickness measurements and hull cleaning.

-BugWright2 aims to capitalize on the state of the art in robotic remote inspection, tailor and improve functionalities and deliver a holistic ecosystem from heterogeneous devices that will be able to detect and evaluate defects, cover all areas of interest across the outer hull, feed users with full-fledged data on hull condition and navigate with the least of human intervention.
+BUGWRIGHT2 aims to capitalise on the state of the art in robotic remote inspection, tailor and improve functionalities and deliver a holistic ecosystem from heterogeneous devices that will be able to detect and evaluate defects, cover all areas of interest across the outer hull, feed users with full-fledged data on hull condition and navigate with the least of human intervention.

 In a nutshell, the consortium's principal concept is to deliver an advanced autonomous robotic technology that will execute a qualitative inspection and cleaning service in the least possible operational time.
-Furthermore, the project will investigate the applicability and adaptability of the BugWright2 technologies to different structures assembled out of metal plates and in particular to storage tanks as secondary application domain.
+Furthermore, the project will investigate the applicability and adaptability of the BUGWRIGHT2 technologies to different structures assembled out of metal plates and in particular to storage tanks as secondary application domain.

-Taking into consideration the aforementioned hull inspection and cleaning services framework, this deliverable constitutes a first attempt at defining the end-users needs that will be translated in functional requirements for the BugWright2 system.
+Taking into consideration the aforementioned hull inspection and cleaning services framework, this deliverable defines the end-users needs that will be translated in functional requirements for the BUGWRIGHT2 system.

-The current state of the art in remote robotic inspection and hull cleaning is described in Section 3.
-The technology gaps to be filled in order to enhance and adapt existing robotic systems capabilities to match end-user requirements, are discussed in Section 4.
-In BugWright2, a complete value-chain validation - robot providers, inspection service providers, certification agencies, shipyards, harbours and ship-owners - will be involved in the specification and evaluation of the system.
+The current state of the art in remote robotic inspection and hull cleaning is revised against the first version of the deliverable and further elaborated in Section 3.
+The technology gaps to be filled in order to enhance and adapt existing robotic systems capabilities to match end-user requirements, are discussed in Section 4, this time including any feedback received from a workshop with external stakeholders.
+In BUGWRIGHT2, a complete value-chain validation - robot providers, inspection service providers, certification agencies, shipyards, harbours and ship-owners- will be involved in the specification and evaluation of the system.
 Under this scope, the requirements definition will consider a multi-stakeholder approach taking into consideration the point of view of the owners, the service providers and the classification societies.
 These requirements are given in a consolidated table in Section 5 for common reference.
-The same overall user perspective will be followed for the classification and measurement of key performance indicators assigned to the evaluation of the system as discussed in Section 6.
+The same overall user perspective will be followedfor the classification and measurement of key performance indicators assigned to the evaluation of the system as discussed in Section 6.